lamhq/tech-notes/pages/devops/aws/storage/1-block-storage/2-ebs.md

 You can share snapshots, but only in the region in which they were created.
 To share to other regions, you will need to copy them to the destination region first.

-## IOPS and Throughput

-### IOPS

-- Measures the number of read and write operations per second.
-- Important metric for quick transactions, low-latency apps, transactional workloads.
-- The ability to action reads and writes very quickly.
-- Volume type to choose: **Provisioned IOPS SSD** (io1 or io2).

-### Throughput

-- Measures the number of bits read or written per second (MB/s)
-- Important metric for big data, data warehousing, ETL, large I/O sizes, complex queries
-- The ability to deal with large datasets
-- Volume type to choose: **Throughput Optimized HDD** (st1)

 ## Volume Types

 There are two main categories of Amazon EBS volumes: solid-state drives (**SSDs**) and hard-disk drives (**HDDs**):